RedisLabs/redislabs-docs/content/platforms/kubernetes/concepts/manage_REC_credentials.md

         -o yaml | kubectl apply -f
         ```

-    It may take up to five minutes for all the components to read the new password from the updated secret.
+1. Wait five minutes for all the components to read the new password from the updated secret.
+If you proceed to the next step too soon, the account could get locked.

 1. Access the console of a pod running a Redis Enterprise cluster again.